Max-Profi/rename_delete_files/README.md

-# rename_delete_files
+# Simple script in python to renema and delete files

-Simple script in python to renema and delete files
+Script runs through all files, directories and subdirecotries, renames and removes files.